-3.1 Rape
+3.1 RAPE

 Police statistics indicate that approximately 1100 cases of rape and attempted rape are reported each year.
 This represents approximately 60 rapes per 100 000 people.
-Women account for 92-94% of victims of rape and attempted rape and one third of all cases of rape or attempted rape involve children under the age of 18.
-Research based on police dockets indicates that the perpetrator was known to the victim in at least 67% of cases.44
+Women account for 92-94% of victims of rape and attempted rape and one third of all cases of rape or

-The conviction rate for rape cases is low, partly because approximately 20% of all rape cases are withdrawn at the request of the complainant.45 The three most common reasons for rape case withdrawal are resolving the case by means of compensation from the rapist or his family, family pressure and shame.46
+The conviction rate for rape cases is low, partly because approximately 20% of all rape cases are withdrawn at the request of the complainant.
+44 The three most common reasons for rape case withdrawal are resolving the case by means of compensation from the rapist or his family, family pressure and shame.45

 The data suggests that the number of reported rapes and attempted rapes per year has more than doubled since independence, even though the population increased by only 39% during that time.
-However, reporting may have increased during this period as a result of positive factors such as the passage of the Combating of Rape Act in 2000, higher official sensitivity to rape, increased awareness of the crime on the part of both police and members of the public, and the general empowerment of women.47
+However, reporting may have increased during this period as a result of positive factors such as the passage of the Combating of Rape Act in 2000, higher official sensitivity to rape, increased awareness of the crime on the part of both police and members of the public, and the general empowerment of women.46

-The effectiveness of the Combating of Rape Act has been assessed by a local NGO, which found that the new definition of rape and the new minimum sentences are generally being correctly utilised in practice.48 Following on this assessment, the Law Reform and Development Commission is considering recommendations for some minor amendments to the Combating of Rape Act to fine-tune its operation.
+The effectiveness of the Combating of Rape Act has been assessed by a local NGO, which found that the new definition of rape and the new minimum sentences are generally being correctly utilised in practice.47 Following on this assessment, the Law Reform and Development Commission is considering recommendations for some minor amendments to the Combating of Rape Act to fine-tune its operation.
 Factors and difficulties associated with the pace of law reform in Namibia are noted under point 2.11.

-3.2 Gender-based Violence (GBV)
+3.2 GENDER-BASED VIOLENCE (GBV)